sapiens/blog/_posts/2015-11-2-SqlFu3-Alpha-Released.md

 category: Sqlfu
 ---

+Beta version is [available now](https://github.com/sapiens/SqlFu/blob/v3-devel/README.markdown).
+The rest of the post is obsolete.

 I'm happy to report that SqlFu 3 finally got to a stage where it can be publicly usable.
 Although an alpha, it's more of a pre-beta, as the features I wanted are all in.
 But things can change, so that's why it's still an alpha for now.

 **Warning!** Version 3 is NOT backwards compatible.